How to Duplicate Permalink Formats in WordPress?

 Please remember to save your changes after adjusting the settings by clicking the "Save Permastructures" button at the bottom.
 Now, when you add a new "car" item, "transmission" or "manufacturer" term in the future, Permalink Manager will adhere to the format you set.

 One issue that emerges here is that certain rewrite rules (permalink formats) take precedence over others.
 Furthermore, when WordPress reads the URL, it does not care whether the post, page, or term exists; it simply has to match the permalink format with possibly the greatest priority.
-The rewrite base, which is the first fragment of the URL after the domain name, plays a crucial role in this process.

 "Product category" permalinks (WordPress detects them correctly)